×

 An ECG could be required to determine:

 An echocardiography can reveal diagnostic information regarding valve disease, endocarditis, and congenital heart disease.
-Moreover, an ECHO can verify tumours, aneurysms, and blood clots.
+Moreover, an ECHO can verify tumors, aneurysms, and blood clots.

 Frequently Asked Questions